kevinmadson026/firetv-remapper/README.md

 ### Method 2: Using a Web Browser

-Find the application page on the Google Play Store or APKMirror and look for the `id` parameter in the URL.
+Find the application's page on the Google Play Store or APKMirror and look for the `id` parameter in the URL.

 For example: